Skip to content

 Setting up cronjobs

-The chart can manage symfony based cronjobs and bash based cronjobs.
+The chart can manage Symfony based cronjobs and bash based cronjobs.
 See the examples to setup either one of them

 Setup a Symfony cronjob